katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 Windows unit testing
 ====================

-Currently there is no mechanism to run unit tests for Powershell modules under Ansible CI.
+Currently there is no mechanism to run unit tests for Powershell modules under Assible CI.

 Windows integration testing
 ===========================

-Integration tests for Ansible modules are typically written as Ansible roles.
+Integration tests for Assible modules are typically written as Assible roles.
 These test roles are located in ``./test/integration/targets``.
-You must first set up your testing environment, and configure a test inventory for Ansible to connect to.
+You must first set up your testing environment, and configure a test inventory for Assible to connect to.

 In this example we will set up a test inventory to connect to two hosts and run the integration tests for win_stat: